 Caravane is a fabulous French interiors boutique filled with the most wonderful selection of furniture and home accessories.
 From embroidered cushions to washed linen duvet covers, sea rush rugs and woven baskets, this is a dreamy place to shop.
 Read more about the Caravane Shop here.

 Wolf & Badger have some cool home accessories which are displayed alongside men’s and women’s clothing in their lifestyle store.
 Read more about the Wolf & Badger Shop here.
-Another lifestyle shop to explore is Iyouall which presents Japanese stationary and Scandi homewares.
+Another lifestyle shop to explore is Iyouall which presents Japanese stationery and Scandi homewares.
 If you want to buy candles, try Bonds.

 Wolf & Badger